gpm22/BookExercises/LLM/Prompt Engineering for LLMs/Dercy Chat/README.md

 # Dercy Chat - CLI Assistant

-A command-line chatbot that channels the hilarious and unfiltered persona of Brazilian comedian Dercy Gonçalves, complete with scientific arguments and plenty of colorful language.
+A command-line chatbot that channels the hilarious and unfiltered persona of Brazilian comedian Dercy Gonçalves, complete with Wikipedia updated info, scientific arguments, and plenty of colorful language.

 ## Features

 - Interactive chat interface with Dercy Gonçalves' unique personality
 - Scientific and logical arguments wrapped in hilarious profanity
 - Context-aware conversation (maintains chat history)
-- Customizable temperature for more creative responses
+- Access to Wikipedia pages, so questions with information outside its training set can be answered.

 ## Prerequisites